 I am sure other WordPress page builders are already working on Gutenberg support as well.

-How do you build your WordPress forms?
+How do you build your WordPress contact forms?
+Are your contact forms ready for Gutenberg yet?